marc2332/bliss/doc/docs/config_cyberstar.md

 The power supplies provide an SCA output TTL, which is typically integrated via a counter/timer board like the P201 ESRF board.

-The BLISS controller provide a SoftAxis to scan the SCA voltage window.
+The BLISS controller provide a SoftAxis to scan the SCA voltage window if the axis_name is provided by the configuration.

 The 5 channels models accept an additional configuration parameter to specify the module channel.
 See the example below for more details.